 A principal goal of the program is to increase the numbers of underrepresented faculty at colleges and universities across the country and beyond and to bring a wider array of perspectives and experiences to the academy.
 MMUF supports underrepresented minority students and others who have demonstrated commitment to advance humanistic inquiry and social justice that broaden our understanding of American history and culture to eradicate racial disparities in academia by encouraging talented students to develop their academic interests, develop the interpretive tools and methods scholars use to create meaning, pursue and complete their doctoral training, and thrive in their faculty careers in higher education.
 With funding from the Andrew W. Mellon Foundation, MMUF undergraduates are able to conduct original undergraduate research in the humanities and social sciences and promote pathways for those seeking to exercise transformative academic leadership.

 The Mellon Mays Undergraduate Fellowship Program at Wellesley College includes the following components:

-A weekly seminar (EDUC 350X) is held during the Spring semester.
+A bi-weekly seminar is held during the academic year.
 Together with a faculty member, Mellon Mays Fellows meet to study the role of people of color in the development of our intellectual heritage, to examine the life and work of Dr. Benjamin Elijah Mays, and to explore those academic traditions relevant to their intellectual aspirations and in their lives.

 Research and Mentoring